Ayu18z/NEWS-TATA/README.md

 ## 📈 Outcome
 - Delivered a **fully functional, API-driven web app** with live news and weather updates.
 - Strengthened understanding of **frontend web development** and **API consumption**.
-- Gained hands-on experience in **real-world project design and deployment workflow**.
+- Gained hands-on experience in **real-world project design and deployment of workflow**.

 ---